 Below, we have compiled some of those advanced machines along with futuristic military vehicles that will dominate the ground warfare sphere in years to come.

 An RMMV Survivor R on display in DSEi 2015 (ambulance) configuration | Wikimedia Commons

 The RMMV Survivor R is a multi-role armored vehicle jointly developed by Achleitner (Austria) and Rheinmetall MAN Military Vehicles.
 Survivor R comes in three different configurations; command and control, CBRN (chemical, biological, radiological and nuclear) warfare, and ambulance role.

-The vehicle is powered by a high-sulfur fuel tolerant 6 cylinder diesel engine producing 340 horsepower and 1250 torque.
+The vehicle is powered by a high-sulfur fuel tolerant six-cylinder diesel engine producing 340 horsepower and 1250 torque.
 It features a 12 speed fully automatic transmission and a central tire inflation system.

-Armor and Firepower: The armored cabin of Survivor R meets NATO’s protection standards on military vehicles (STANAG) and it also offers favorable payload-to-weight ratio.
+Armor and Firepower: The armored cabin of Survivor R meets NATO’s protection standards on military vehicles (STANAG), and it also offers a favorable payload-to-weight ratio.
 The command and control variant of Survivor R can be fitted with a remote weapon system featuring a .50 cal and grenade launchers.